arthurxmoore/docs/docs/README.md

 # Jumper

+Jump to the best parts of editing!

+Say goodbye to hours wasted on Naming, Tagging, Sorting, and endless searches for footage.
+Jumper helps you find the footage you need in seconds, so you can focus on the actual editing.

-This is the work-in-progress documentation site for Jumper.
+This is the documentation site for Jumper - the most powerful and useful tool for Apple's Final Cut Pro and Adobe's Premiere Pro.